arduino/aws-sitewise-integration/README.md

-# AWS IoT SiteWise imported
+# AWS IoT SiteWise importer

 This project provides a way to extract time series samples from Arduino cloud, publishing into AWS IoT SiteWise.
 Other than publishing ts samples, job is able to create Models/Assets into SiteWise starting from Arduino defined Things.